mjordan/islandora_rest_authen/README.md

 Enable this module as you would any other, and configure it at `admin/islandora/tools/rest_authen`.

-There is only one configuration option, "REST users", which is a list of username/key pairs, one per line and delimited by a colon (`:`).
+The configuration option "REST users" is a list of username/key pairs, one per line and delimited by a colon (`:`).
 The username half of the pair corresponds to an existing Drupal user.
 The key half of the pair is used to authenticate REST requests made by the user.
 Keys can be of any length, and can contain any characters except colons and pipes (which are both used as delimters; more on pipes below):

 ```
 resty:6f172401-a806-4b0a-920b-032cf3a06a56